-The exception to the far eastern countries' parental behavior are highly effective programs developed for a single subject, such as Singapore Math.
-Students who learn Singapore Math during the first four grades, develop a capability to learn other mathematics-related subjects more easily all through elementary and high school.
+The exception to the far eastern countries' behavior are highly effective programs developed for a single subject, such as Singapore Math.
+Students who learn Singapore Math during the first four grades, develop a capability to learn other more advanced mathematics-related subjects more easily through elementary and high school through calculus.

-Brand new successful ideas to improve a down-sliding system sufficiently to rise to the top ten can never come from a sliding " sand box " in 52nd place where people in it try to dream up brand new ways that will achieve success.
+Brand new successful ideas to improve a down-sliding system sufficiently to rise to the top ten most siuccessful countries can never come from a sliding "sand box" in 36th place where people in it try to dream up brand new ways that "will" achieve success.
 They have already proven for decades that they can dream up failing ideas only at a very high cost.
 Why?
 Because the size of improvement needed would have to incorporate radical changes in management structure as well as methodology.
 Everyone has a natural tendency not to want change.
 This kind of change if done effectively would involve position and income changes, that will be fought tooth and nail, including the use of misinformation and misrepresentation or avoidance of what the actual results/facts are.
 Such a change, therefore, will not come from education districts, but only from above them, on the state level, if they come at all.

 Adopting only parts of a system generally does not work.
 It is because a successful education system is made up of many cohesive parts that are mutually supporting each other.
 For example, delegation of all operational decisions down to the school principal, including but not limited to full budget responsibility for the school, selecting, keeping or not keeping teachers or staff, while the principal is responsible for delivering a specific measurable scholastic result.
 All the school income and spending details are posted and available for public scrutiny on the school web site.
 Similarly total delegation of classroom responsibility to the teacher responsible for producing a specific measurable academic outcome from the class, including but not limited to discipline enforcement, choice of text books, class materials, teaching aids, methodology of teaching for the best results and outstanding results.
 Centralized decision making has long been proven not to work well, and we are living with its results to this day.
 It also becomes far more expensive per student, as in our case.